hyosung11/Launch-School/Courses/journal.md

 12:02 Feeling a little distracted.
 I'm going to play ping pong with Louis at 12:30, but I feel hungry.
 I want to practice at least two more problems before I leave.

 12:19 I finished one problem but I needed to check my answer which is fine.
 I'm hungry.

+14:47 Working on a problem with Michael and we were not getting the expected answer.
+Ugh.